Leadership > James Dolan

 Cablevision Systems Corporation

-Under Mr. Dolan's direction, Cablevision is one of the nation's largest operators of cable telecommunications systems, developing and delivering the benefits of broadband and digital communications to millions of residential and business customers across the New York tri-state area and throughout four Western states.
-The company's popular Optimum-branded telecommunications products include digital television, digital voice and high-speed Internet services.
-In the New York metropolitan area, Cablevision's telecommunications properties also consist of Optimum WiFi, the nation's largest regional wireless Internet network, and Lightpath, a leading provider of integrated business communications solutions that meets the needs of larger companies.
+Under Mr. Dolan's direction, Cablevision is one of the nation's largest operators of cable telecommunications systems, developing and delivering the benefits of broadband and digital communications to millions of residential and business customers across the New York tri-state area.
+The Company's popular Optimum-branded telecommunications products include digital cable television, high-speed Internet and digital voice services, as well as Optimum WiFi, the nation's most robust wireless Internet network.
+Cablevision's Lightpath subsidiary is a leading provider of integrated business communications solutions that meets the needs of larger companies.

 Under Mr. Dolan's auspices are the company's community efforts, including Cablevision's Power to Learn program.
 The nationally recognized education initiative offers all K-12 schools in the communities Cablevision serves with free access to the company's full suite of Optimum-branded digital video, high-speed Internet and digital voice services.